xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Alt_Svc($string)`

-Returns an array of arrays containing the comma-separated parameters for each alternative service.
+Returns the string "clear", or an array of associative arrays containing the parameters for each alternative service.

 Example: